-4. Directly or indirectly destroy a unique paleontological resource or site?
-X Hazards and Hazardous Materials sthe project have the potential to: 1.
-Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?
-X No I hazardous materials are to be stored on the site. lodine disinfectants are used.
-2. Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
-X 3.
-Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site?
-X 4.
-Expose people to electro-magnetic fields associated with electrical transmission lines?
-X 5.
-Create a potential fire hazard?
-X
+4. Directly or indirectly destroy a unique paleontological resource or site? Х G. Hazards and Hazardous Materials Does the project have the potential to: 1.
+Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels? Х No hazardous materials are to be stored on the site.
+Iodine disinfectants are used.
+Be located on a site which is included 2. on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? Х 3.
+Create a safety hazard for people residing or working in the project area as a result of dangers from aircraft using a public or private airport located within two miles of the project site? Х 4.
+Expose people to electro-magnetic fields associated with electrical Х transmission lines?
+5. Х Create a potential fire hazard?

-The project design incorporates all applicable fire safety code requirements including a new fire hydrant, and will include fire protection devices as required by the local fire agency.
+The project design incorporates all applicable fire safety code requirements including a new fire hydrant, and will include tire protection devices as required by the local fire agency.

 6. Release bio-engineered organisms or chemicals into the air outside of project buildings?

+H. Transportation/Traffic

-X ansportation/Traffic the project have the potential to: 1.
-Cause an increase in traffic that is substantial in relation to the existing traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)?
-X inters 13.85 project will create a small incremental incrections.
-However, given the small numbe trips per day, this increase is less than sign the Level of Service at any nearby intersection. r of new trips created by the project, nificant.
-Further, the increase will not 2.
-Cause an increase in parking demand which cannot be accommodated by existing parking facilities?
-X project meets the code requirements for the the code r 3.
-Increase hazards to motorists, bicyclists, or pedestrians?
-X hazar Road proposed project will comply with current roateds to motorists, bicyclists, and/or pedestriantes is to be improved to a width of 18 feet for a second Engineering. s.
-The intersection with Green valley 4.
-Exceed, either individually (the project alone) or cumulatively (the project combined with other development), a level of service standard established by the county congestion management agency for designated intersections, roads or highways?
+1. Cause an increase in traffic that is substantial in relation to the existing traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)?

+The project will create a small incremental increase in traffic on nearby roads and intersections.
+However, given the small number of new trips created by the project, 13.85 trips per day, this increase is less than significant.
+Further, the increase will not cause the Level of Service at any nearby intersection to drop below Level of Service D.

+2. Cause an increase in parking demand which cannot be accommodated by existing parking facilities?

+The project meets the code requirements for the required number of parking spaces and therefore new parking demand will be accommodated on site.

+3. Increase hazards to motorists, bicyclists, or pedestrians?
 X

+The proposed project will comply with current road requirements to prevent potential hazards to motorists, bicyclists, and/or pedestrians.
+The intersection with Green valley Road is to be improved to a width of 18 feet for a distance of 90 feet as per Public Works Road Engineering.

+4. Exceed, either individually (the project alone) or cumulatively (the project combined with other development), a level of service standard established by the county congestion management agency for designated intersections, roads or highways? Х